universvm/klebsiella-sequencing/README.md

 # klebsiella-sequencing
-UoE GG3 2019 - Cool stuff for genome sequencing
+UoE GG3 2019 - Cool stuff for genome sequencing and analysis.